Skip to content

 First steps for admins

 OPAQUE uses a role-based system to ensure secure, governed collaboration.
-As an admin—either at the organization or workspace level—you’ll need to complete a few setup tasks before users can begin working with data and jobs.
+As an admin—either at the organization or workspace level—you’ll need to complete a few setup tasks before users can start building workflows and begin working with data and jobs.

 Organization admins